 If you still have the same primary credit card you signed up for a decade ago, there’s a good chance you’re leaving valuable benefits and rewards on the table.
 After all, the likelihood of a credit card you picked out long ago still being the best for your wallet is rather small.
 Not only do new credit cards hit the market all the time, but your spending habits and needs have probably changed quite a bit.

-These are all reasons it makes sense to look for a new credit card if you haven’t in the last few years.
-Simply put, you may not know what you’re missing unless you look.
-Here’s a rundown of all the ways a new credit card could leave you better off.
+If you haven’t looked for a new credit card in the last few years, you may not know what you’re missing unless you look.
+Here’s a rundown of all the reasons to get a new credit card.

 Adding another credit card to your wallet can help you earn one of the best credit card sign-up bonuses on the market today, which are often worth $500 to $1,000 a pop.
 Earning a sign-up bonus requires a minimum amount of spending within the first few months, but you may be able to reach the threshold if you use your new card for regular spending and bills.